Transformers

 Given the above configuration in the pipeline config, Toucan will execute the swiftinit

-script for each post
+script for each content item of type post

 --file

-: The path to the file to be processed.--id
+The path to the file being processed.

 #!/bin/bash